 One of Japan’s oldest hot springs, the Dogo onsen is located in Matsuyama.

 The train ride from Kochi to Tokushima was absolutely stunning.
 The train crossed many gorges and rivers, making its way through thickly vegetated mountains.
 Tokushima is widely known for Awa odori, a form of folk dance.
 Awa-Odori Festival is held in Tokushima during Obon.
 It is the largest dance festival in Japan, attracting millions of visitors each year.
 My visit to the Awa Odori Kaikan became the most memorable time spent in Shikoku.
 Not only did I get to see and learn about Awa-odori, but I also performed.
-The Naruto whirlpools located in Naruto strait, between Awaji island and Tokushima are also a popular tourist attraction.
+The Naruto whirlpools located in Naruto strait, between Awaji island and Tokushima are also popular tourist attractions.

 Kagawa, located in north Shikoku, is the smallest prefecture in Japan.
 It is known for its beautiful coastline on the Seto inland sea.
-The panoramic scenery at the Takamatsu port, is a visual delight.
+The panoramic scenery at the Takamatsu port is a visual delight.
 Other than the Takamatsu castle, the capital city of Takamatsu boasts an impressive landscape garden, the Ritsurin garden.
-This vast and beautiful park at the base of Mount Shuin was built during the Edo preiod, by feudal lords.
+This vast and beautiful park at the base of Mount Shuin was built during the Edo period, by feudal lords.
 Koi fishes and tortoises are kept in the ponds and you can also feed them.
 Fish foods are sold at a shop near the pond.
 The park features thirty different attractions.
 Engetsu-kyo bridge is one of the iconic views of Ritsurin garden.

 Kyushu the land of myths, is the southernmost island of Japan.
 It includes eight prefectures including Okinawa.
 This island is divided into north and south Kyushu.
 Fukuoka is the largest of all the prefectures in Kyushu.
 Its capital is Fukuoka city with Hakata district as the center of business.
 I visited the city a day after the Hakata Gion festival.
 I was lucky to get a glimpse of a gigantic float which was still on display at the station.
 Another significant city in Fukuoka is the ancient city of Kokura.
 The area around Kokura Castle is a perfect place for a romantic walk.

-While travelling in Saga, sitting by the train window, I kept gazing at Saga’s endless fields and remembering how Oshin struggled during her younger days.
+While traveling in Saga, sitting by the train window, I kept gazing at Saga’s endless fields and remembering how Oshin struggled during her younger days.
 I am a fan of the epic television soap, Oshin.
 I watched Oshin very intently and remember it scene by scene.
-Oshin was born in Yamagata, her job and marriage took her to various prefectures in Japan.
+Oshin was born in Yamagata, and her job and marriage took her to various prefectures in Japan.
 Whenever I went to a prefecture where Oshin’s story was set, I always thought about the protagonist.

 Saga’s International balloon festival is held between October and November.
 This would be the best time to visit Saga.

 The charismatic Kumamoto prefecture in central Kyushu, offers breathtaking natural landscapes that you would want to discover.
-In April 2016, Kumamoto was hit by a big earthquake which caused some serious damages to people and property.
-Due to this devastation many train services were suspended and a lot of tourist attractions were closed.
+In April 2016, Kumamoto was hit by a big earthquake which caused some serious damage to people and property.
+Due to this devastation, many train services were suspended and a lot of tourist attractions were closed.
 I desperately wanted to travel to Aso, the largest active volcano in Japan, but I could not include it in my plan due to the earthquake.

 I visited Kumamoto in June of the same year.
-The Kumamoto castle was also off limits, so I walked around the city streets along the Shirakawa river.
+The Kumamoto castle was also off-limits, so I walked around the city streets along the Shirakawa river.

 Not far away from Kumamoto station, the suizen-ji joju park is a traditional Japanese garden landscaped around a natural spring pond.
 The most interesting aspect of the garden is that it reproduces the 53 post stations of the Tokaido Road which connects Tokyo with Kyoto including a miniature form of Mount Fuji.

 In my opinion, Kagoshima is the most beautiful prefecture in Kyushu.
-Kagoshima city with its broad streets, large shopping areas and Sakura-jima in the backdrop is a lovely place to enjoy a weekend.
+Kagoshima city with its broad streets, large shopping areas, and Sakura-jima in the backdrop is a lovely place to enjoy a weekend.
 For an entire evening, I watched Sakura-jima from a dock.
 As I stood there looking at the magnificent active volcano, the evening sky kept changing its color every few minutes.
 This was one of my favorite evenings spent in Japan.
 Sakura-jima is one of the most active volcanoes in the world.
 I was surprised to see settlements at the foot of the volcano.
 I later learned that the residents are mostly farmers who are reluctant to leave their homes and lands.

 Kagoshima is also known for its gorgeous beaches and small islands off the southern coast.
 Among those islands, Yakushima is the most popular one.
 Its dense cedar forest inspired the setting of Miyazaki Hayao’s film, Princess Mononoke.

 Oita prefecture is renowned for its onsen city of Beppu.
 I think Beppu hot springs are the most popular ones in Japan.
 There are eight popular hot springs in Beppu, collectively known as ‘the eight hells of Beppu’.
 One cannot take a dip in these hot springs, these are only to be looked at.
-Each of them has an exclusive quality to itself.
-I am not a fan of hot springs, so I rather chose to visit Oita’s African Safari in Usa city, in Beppu’s outskirt.
+Each of them has an exclusive quality in itself.
+I am not a fan of hot springs, so I rather chose to visit Oita’s African Safari in Usa city, on Beppu’s outskirt.
 I took a bus from Beppu station to the safari park.
 The bus ride was amazing, as we got closer to the safari, I could see Beppu city from the hill.
-The city looked like a mystical land puffing out steam into the atmosphere .
+The city looked like a mystical land puffing out steam into the atmosphere.
 At Oita African safari I hopped onto a safari-ride bus and got to feed all the animals including lions.
 It was a thrilling experience for both me and Viki.
 There were two lion cubs kept in the petting area.
 We took a picture with the very restless male cub named Koharu.

 Okinawa, or should I call it the Hawaii of Japan.
 I reached Naha city by a two hours flight from Osaka.
 I had planned to laze around some beautiful Okinawa beaches, but the sun forbade me from doing so.
 It was so hot that I got a serious sunburn from the trip.
 I couldn’t have missed the two most iconic places in Okinawa – the Shuri Castle and Churaumi aquarium.
 Shuri castle or the red ‘gusuku’ tells us about the history and people of the Ryuku Kingdom that once existed.

 Churami aquarium is a 2 hours 30 minutes bus ride away from Naha.
 It is the largest aquarium in Japan.
-It has many variety of marine fauna and seventy-seven fish tanks.
+It has many varieties of marine fauna and seventy-seven fish tanks.
 I also saw seahorses for the first time.
 It is interesting to see them swim upright.

 Kokusai street is the most happening shopping center in Naha.
 There are many shops and a great variety of souvenirs to choose from.
 Viki bought a pair of Shisa, similar to Koma-inu.
 It is a traditional decoration of Okinawa.